TYLER PAYTAS

 Annual essay competition among graduate students in the Department of Philosophy at Washington University in St. Louis.
 Winners are

-Summum Bonum: A Kantian Response to the Alienation Objection," and "You Really Ought to Use a Clever to Kill Jones: The Underspecification of Practical Oughts."
+determined through blind review by external philosophy faculty.
+Awarded for "Duty, Love, and the Summum Bonum: A Kantian Response to the Alienation Objection," and "You Really Ought to Use a Clever to Kill Jones: The Underspecification of Practical Oughts."

 UM - St. Louis Outstanding Graduate Student Award (2008)